With the rain pouring down, it’s a great time for the 1960s-style raincoat by John Simons to return to the racks.

-You might recall something similar over the winter when John Simons produced a corduroy version with a similar look and shape.
+John Simons currently produces a corduroy version with a similar look and shape.
 In fact, not just a similar cut.
 This one takes inspiration from that same design from the turn of the 1960s.

 As the story goes, a vintage Burberry model was purchased and worn by John Simons back in 1961 whilst he was working as a window dresser for Cecil Gee on Charing Cross Road.

-A stylish and straightforward raincoat with a retro look about it, this isn’t just a design that throws back to the 1960s – it works in the 21st century too.
+This is a stylish and straightforward raincoat with a retro look.
+It’s not just a design that throws back to the 1960s—it works in the 21st century, too.

 Find out more at the John Simons website